19hours/sg-statutes/Acts/Income Tax Act.md

 (3) The Comptroller may require any person to give orally or in writing, as may be required, all such information concerning his or any other person’s income or assets or liabilities as may be demanded of him by the Comptroller for the purposes of this Act.

-(4) In this section, “computer” and “computer output” have the same meanings as in the Computer Misuse Act (Cap.
+(4) In this section, “computer” and “computer output” have the same meanings as in the Computer Misuse and Cybersecurity Act (Cap.
 50A).

 [37/2002]

+[Act 3 of 2013 wef 13/03/2013]

 ### Failure to comply with notices issued by Comptroller